wmde/wikibase-release-pipeline/example/README.md

 ### Can I host Wikibase Suite locally?

-Yes, Wikibase Suite can be hosted locally for testing purposes.
+Yes, Wikibase Suite can be hosted locally for testing purposes by using e.g. the example domain names `*.mydomain.net` from `template.env` in your `.env` file.
+Configure those domain names also in your `/etc/hosts` to make them resolve to `127.0.0.1`.

 However, due to OAuth requirements, QuickStatements may not function properly without a publicly accessible domain names for both the `WIKIBASE_PUBLIC_HOST` and `QUICKSTATEMENTS_PUBLIC_HOST`.
-Running locally without publicly accessible addresses will also not generate a valid SSL certificate so accessing services will require allowing the invalid certificate on first load.
+Running locally without publicly accessible addresses will also not generate a valid SSL certificate so accessing services will require allowing the invalid certificate on first load in the browser.

 ### Do you have any recommended Internet host / VPS provider recommendations?